 At first, my brain hurt trying to see a correlation between bladder infection and hand tremors as described above.
 But by reviewing how the immune system works, we can more easily follow the thread from infected organ to trembling hand.

-Multiple sclerosis develops as a result of an overactive immune system attacking the white and gray matter of the brain, optic nerve, and spine.
-The assault is continuous; our T-cells are lobbing grenades at myelin 24/7, even though we feel okay.
+Multiple sclerosis develops as a result of an overactive immune system attacking the brain, optic nerve, and spine.
+The assault can be continuous, even when we feel okay.
 We aren’t in constant flares because some immune cells move in like Army medics to administer first aid on the battle field, thereby healing the inflammation before the damage can corrupt nerve signals and cause symptoms of a flare.
-But things can get complicated after that.
+But things can get complicated after that.1